StefanoTavonatti93/introsde-2016-assignment-1/readme.md

 **Stefano Tavonatti**

-#Introduction to Service Design and Engineering Course

-#First Assignment
+#introsde-2016-assignment-1

+###General description.

+- In the *default* package there is the **Evaluation** class: this class executes the task required by the assigments.
+- In the *dao* package there is the **PeopleStoreXML** class: this class exposes the methods necessary for reads the **people.xml** file using XPATH.
+- In the *utilities* package there are the **MarshallingUtilities** class and the **JSONutilities** class.
+The MarshallingUtilities exposes the necessary methods to map the **people.xml** on Java Object.
+The JSONUtilities exposes the method that allows to Map a Java object on to a JSON File.
+- In the root folder there are the **build.xml** file and the **ivy.xml**.
+The build.xml contains the istruction that **ant** needs to execute and run the project. ivy.xml contains the dependency of the project.

 ###1.
 Implementation

 #####1.1 XPATH (Based on Lab3)

-In this chapter will be discussed the implementation of the code for the task based on Lab3.
+In this chapter it will be discussed the implementation of the  task based on Lab3.

 In order to execute this task the class **PeopleStoreXML** has been implemented.
 This class, in its constructor load and parse the **people.xml** file.